Literasi-Digital-Squad/literasi-digital-be/contract/admin/admin.md

 ```
 {
+	"status": "error"
-	"error": "Username or password is wrong"
+	"error": "username or password is wrong"
 }
 ```